Juvenile & Correctional Counselor

 Juvenile and correctional counselors are essential in helping delinquent youth change their behavior and avoid future arrests or incarceration.
 These specialized counselors work primarily in juvenile detention centers, although some work in social service programs with delinquent youth who have been incarcerated.
 It should be noted that juvenile and correctional counselors are not licensed mental health counselors.

-Juvenile and correctional counselors typically have either a certificate, associate, or bachelor’s degree in juvenile corrections, criminal justice, social work, or related field.
-Often juvenile and correctional counselors must complete state-required training in corrections and juvenile offenders.
+Juvenile and correctional counselors typically have a certificate, associate’s, or bachelor’s degree in juvenile corrections, criminal justice, social work, or a related field.
+They often must complete state-required training in corrections and juvenile offenders.

 There are many ways to become a juvenile and correctional counselor and make a difference in delinquent youth’s lives.
 Continue reading to learn about the necessary education, training, certification, and licensing.